Andrew Lih: Life and career

 Lih worked as a software engineer for AT&T Bell Labs from 1990 to 1993.
 He founded the new-media startup Mediabridge Infosystems, Inc., in 1994.
-He also obtained a Master's degree in computer science from Columbia University in 1994.
+He also obtained a master's degree in computer science from Columbia University in 1994.

 From 1995 to 2000 he served as an adjunct professor of journalism at Columbia, and director of technology for their Center for New Media.
 In 2000, he formed Columbia's Interactive Design Lab, a collaboration with the university's School of the Arts to explore interactive design for both fiction and non-fiction, including advertising, news, documentaries and films.
 Soon afterward, Lih served as an assistant professor and the Director of Technology at the Journalism and Media Studies Centre of the University of Hong Kong.

 Lih then moved to Beijing, China, where he lived until 2009.
 In 2013, he became an associate professor at American University's School of Communication in Washington, D.C.

 Wikipedia activity

 Lih is a Wikipedia contributor and administrator on the English Wikipedia.
 In 2009, he published the book The Wikipedia Revolution: How a Bunch of Nobodies Created the World's Greatest Encyclopedia.
 Lih has been interviewed by Salon.com, The New York Times Freakonomics blog, and NPR Talk of the Nation as an expert on Wikipedia.
 Lih has stated that editing Wikipedia with smartphones is difficult, hence discouraging new potential contributors.
 He also says that for several years running, the number of Wikipedia editors has been falling and that there is serious disagreement among existing contributors on how to resolve this.
 In 2015, Lih expressed fear that these situations could imperil Wikipedia's long-term future.

 In 2022, Lih was named a Wikimedia Laureate.
-In 2025, while attending WikiConference North America in New York as a Trust and Safety volunteer, Lih pried away a loaded gun from an armed man who walked onto the stage midway through Maryana Iskander's speech, after Richard Knipel, another volunteer, grabbed the man from behind.
+In 2025, while attending WikiConference North America in New York as a Trust and Safety volunteer, Lih pried away a loaded gun from an armed man, Connor Weston, who walked onto the stage soon after Maryana Iskander began speaking and after Richard Knipel, another volunteer, had grabbed Weston from behind.